-Establish System 7.2.1.1 To establish a safe and efficient transportation system that facilitates the movement of people and goods and is appropriate to address projected needs.
-EFFICIENT USE 7.2.1.2 To make efficient use of existing and planned transportation infrastructure.
-INTEGRATED 7.2.1.3 To provide for the integration, coordination and extension of the Transportation System transportation system within, to and from Windsor.
-INTERCONNECTED 7.2.1.4 To provide a system with functional connectivity and interconnectedness.
-TRANSPORTATION SYSTEM Land Use, 7.2.1.5 To promote a land use pattern, density and mix of uses that reduces DENSITY AND MIX vehicle trips and supports alternative transportation modes including public transit.
-INTEGRATING 7.2.1.6 To integrate land use and transportation considerations at all stages of the LAND USE AND TRANSPORTATION planning process.
-Transportation Corridors 7.2.1.7 To plan and protect transportation corridors and their infrastructure facilities to meet current and projected needs.
+E STABLISH SYSTEM

+7.2.1.1 To establish a safe and efficient transportation system that facilitates the movement of people and goods and is appropriate to address projected needs.

+EFFICIENT USE 7.2.1.2

+7.2.1.2 To make efficient use of existing and planned transportation infrastructure.

+INTEGRATED TRANSPORTATION SYSTEM

+7.2.1.3 To provide for the integration, coordination and extension of the transportation system within, to and from Windsor.

+INTERCONNECTED TRANSPORTATION SYSTEM

+7.2.1.4 To provide a system with functional connectivity and interconnectedness.

+LAND USE, DENSITY AND MIX

+7.2.1.5 To promote a land use pattern, density and mix of uses that reduces vehicle trips and supports alternative transportation modes including public transit.

+INTEGRATING LAND USE AND TRANSPORTATION

+7.2.1.6 To integrate land use and transportation considerations at all stages of the planning process.

+Transportation Corridors

+7.2.1.7 To plan and protect transportation corridors and their infrastructure facilities to meet current and projected needs.

-$\mathbf{X}$ SCHOOL ACTIVE TRANSPORT PLANS 7.2.2.27 (f) Requiring all schools to provide adequate on-site parking and loading/unloading facilities.
-Council shall require that school boards implement active transportation plans for new or refurbished schools that include: (a) Safe walking routes including new sidewalk connections, street crossing improvements and other pedestrian infrastructure within the school property or municipal road allowance fronting the school property; (b) Appropriate way finding signage where necessary; and (c) Sufficient bicycle parking facilities for all students.
-Controli Access Designat Council may designate any road as a controlled access road, regardless of classification for the purpose of protecting said roadway from driveway accesses that would be detrimental to the road's intended purpose or function.
-Scheduli and OPA Schedule F-1 to the Plan designates those elements that consist of rail corridors and some rail yards.
+SCHOOL ACTIVE TRANSPORTATION PLANS

+(f) Requiring all schools to provide adequate on-site parking and loading/unloading facilities.

+Council shall require that school boards implement active transportation plans for new or refurbished schools that include:

+- (a) Safe walking routes including new sidewalk connections, street crossing improvements and other pedestrian infrastructure within the school property or municipal road allowance fronting the school property; - (b) Appropriate way finding signage where necessary; and - (c) Sufficient bicycle parking facilities for all students.

+CONTROLLED ACCESS DESIGNATION 7.2.2.28 Council may designate any road as a controlled access road, regardless of classification for the purpose of protecting said roadway from driveway accesses that would be detrimental to the road's intended purpose or function.

+SCHEDULE F-1 AND OPA #43 Schedule F-1 to the Plan designates those elements that consist of rail corridors and some rail yards.
 The uses permitted on the lands so designated are those currently in existence and those uses permitted by the zoning by-law.

 These elements of the transportation system, while important to broader economic goals, have historically resulted in significant land use impacts on adjacent uses.
-It is a policy of this Plan that, for uses other than those permitted by the zoning by-law: (a) No change to rail uses on, and (u) Ito enange to fair uses on, and (b) No expansions for non-rail uses of those rail corridors and rail yards designated on Schedule F-1 will be made without amendment to this Plan as may be required by s.
+It is a policy of this Plan that, for uses other than those permitted by the zoning by-law:

+- (a) No change to rail uses on, and - (b) No expansions for non-rail uses of those rail corridors and rail yards designated on Schedule F-1 will be made without amendment to this Plan as may be required by s.
 7.2.8.4.

+7.2.3 Pedestrian Network Policies

+PEDESTRIAN MOVEMENT

-7.2.3 Pedestrian Network Policies Pedestri Movemen Council shall require all proposed developments and infrastructure undertakings to provide facilities for pedestrian movements wherever appropriate by: (a) Requiring safe, barrier free, convenient and direct walking conditions for persons of all ages and abilities;
+- 7.2.3.1 Council shall require all proposed developments and infrastructure undertakings to provide facilities for pedestrian movements wherever appropriate by: - (a) Requiring safe, barrier free, convenient and direct walking conditions for persons of all ages and abilities;

-- (b) Ensuring that all residents have access to basic community amenities and services and public transit facilities without dependence on car ownership; and - (c) Providing a walking environment within public rights-of-ways that encourages people to walk to work or school, for travel, exercise, recreation and social interaction. - 7.2.3.2 Council shall make pedestrian movement safer and more convenient by: - (a) Requiring the provision of sidewalks in new developments as follows: - On both sides of all Class I and Class II Arterial Roads, Class I and Class II Collector Roads and Scenic Drives; and - (ii) On at least one side of all Local Roads.
+- (b) Ensuring that all residents have access to basic community amenities and services and public transit facilities without dependence on car ownership; and - (c) Providing a walking environment within public rights-of-ways that encourages people to walk to work or school, for travel, exercise, recreation and social interaction.